Chokurei/Docker_DL/Docker_Tutorial/README.md

 # Some basic and useful orders of docker
 Take ubuntu as an example
 -------------------
 ## Get ubuntu system
     $ sudo docker pull ubuntu
-if wanna other system, surf on docker hub
+If wanna other system, surf on docker hub